sitraka-/decolonial-futures/design-and-outer-space.md

 <style>.auto header:after { content: "Automato, 2018 — Believe It Yourself"; }</style>
     <h1 class="NT" style="font-family:'Picnic' !important;text-transform: capitalize !important;line-height: 0.9;font-size: 8rem !important;" ><span style="font-size:8rem !important;">4.
 Critical Fables</span></h1>
     <aside class="notes">
+    - One way I put this into practice is through Critical Fables.<br><br>
     - Critical Fables is a framework I use with my students, where we treat designed objects as narratives—not tied to a specific reality but crafted to engage with speculative or critical intent.
 These objects act as allegories, embedding moral lessons, tensions, and critiques within their materiality.
 They exist in the space between the real and the unreal, using fiction to reconfigure our relationship to reality and open up different ways of imagining the future.<br><br>
-    - Unlike speculative prototypes or predictive models, Critical Fables are not about forecasting what is to come but about destabilising the assumptions that shape both present and future possibilities
+    - Unlike speculative prototypes or predictive models, Critical Fables are not about forecasting what is to come but about destabilising the assumptions that shape both present and future possibilities. <br><br>
+    - To ground this framework, there are four key aspects that shape how Critical Fables function—each offering a way of engaging with design as a tool for storytelling, speculation, and critique.
   </aside>
 </section>